 After browsing through your website, I see that you’re truly immersed in the field of photography.
 What is it that led you towards photography and how long have you been working in it?

-I bought my first DSLR camera at the start of 2016 to try photograph some of the Buzzards I would see whilst making regular journeys across the forest.
+I bought my first DSLR camera at the start of 2016 to try to photograph some of the Buzzards I would see whilst making regular journeys across the forest.
 I have soon realized it wasn’t going to be easy as I had first thought.

 Are you self taught or formally taught?
 Where have you found the majority of valuable information along your journey?

 Everything I’ve learned these last couple of years has been from watching YouTube videos, reading articles but mostly by just getting out and using my camera.
-After while you start to see which settings & techniques are producing better images.
+After a while, you start to see which settings & techniques are producing better images.
 Then you just have to try and eliminate those not so great photos but it worth noting that I’m still learning and therefore take many photos that I don’t keep!

 What’s the best part of being a photographer?